PankajChohan9820/my-todo-app/README.md

 ## Introduction

-This project is a full-stack Todo application implemented with ReactJS for the frontend and Flask for the backend.
+This project is a full-stack Todo application implemented with ReactJS for the front end and Flask for the backend.
 It allows users to manage their tasks efficiently with features such as viewing, creating, editing, and deleting Todo items.

 ## Folder Structure